vincent-lafouasse/book-notes/intro_gcc/notes4-7.md

 Macros are not expanded inside strings

-> Note that it is a good idea to surround macros by parentheses whenever they are part of an expression.
+> Note that it is a good idea to surround macros by parentheses whenever they
+> are part of an expression.

 helps ensure proper operator precedence

 empty quotes are treated as defined but expand to nothing

-> The ‘-E’ option causes gcc to run the preprocessor, display the expanded output, and then exit without compiling the resulting source code.
+> The ‘-E’ option causes gcc to run the preprocessor, display the expanded
+> output, and then exit without compiling the resulting source code.

-> can be useful for examining the effect of system header files, and finding declarations of system functions
+> can be useful for examining the effect of system header files, and finding
+> declarations of system functions

 use `-save-temps` to save the preprocessed output in a `.i`, as well as assembly `.s` and object `.o` files

+## 5 Compiling for debugging

+symbol table

+core dump good

+> When a program exits abnormally (i.e. crashes) the operating system can write
+> out a core file (usually named ‘core’) which contains the in-memory state of
+> the program at the time it crashed.
+This file is often referred to as a core
+> dump.1 Combined with information from the symbol table produced by ‘-g’, the
+> core dump can be used to find the line where the program stopped, and the
+> values of its variables at that point